Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Januari 2026 03.32.13 UTC
+- WIB: Senin, 12 Januari 2026 04.26.48 UTC
-- WITA: Senin, 12 Januari 2026 04.32.13 UTC
+- WITA: Senin, 12 Januari 2026 05.26.48 UTC
-- WIT: Senin, 12 Januari 2026 05.32.13 UTC
+- WIT: Senin, 12 Januari 2026 06.26.48 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational